-The following are clock frequencies for the target families.
+Table 2-1 shows the clock frequencies for the target families.
 The maximum achievable clock frequency can vary.
 The maximum achievable clock frequency and all resource counts can be affected by other tool options, additional logic in the FPGA, using a different version of Xilinx tools, and other factors.